CodeTechAgency/laravel-model-settings/README.md

 ## Usage

-To start logging CRUD operations simply use the trait on your models.
+Use the trait in your models.

 ```

-use CodeTechCMS\Settingable\Traits\Settingable;
+use CodeTechCMS\ModelSettings\Traits\HasSettings;

 class Theme extends Model
 {
-    use Settingable;
+    use HasSettings;

     ...
 ```